bucsox/ballsbrady/README.md

 # Brady's Balls

-A Hubot script with funny quotes from Tom Brady about his 'balls'
+A Hubot script with funny quotes from Tom Brady about his 'balls'.
+Quotes taken from: http://mashable.com/2015/01/22/tom-bradys-balls/

 ## Installation